Dan Inosanto: Early life and education

 The film I Am Bruce Lee provided Inosanto an opportunity to reveal a little-known fact about the friendship the two men shared.
 Inosanto was teacher to Bruce Lee, introducing him to nunchaku.
 Inosanto explained that he introduced the weapon to Lee, taught him the basics and some exercises to get him started on his weapons training.
 The Game of Death movie, one of the most recognizable of the Bruce Lee films, showcases the use of the nunchaku by Lee and Inosanto.
 He is featured as the Black Belt magazine's 1996 "Man of the Year".

 Inosanto holds Instructor or black belt level ranks in several martial arts.
 He is known for promoting the Filipino Martial Arts.
 He is responsible for bringing several obscure forms of the South East Asia Martial Arts into the public eye such as Silat, a hybrid combative form existing in such countries as Indonesia, Malaysia, and the Philippines.
-He has recently acquired his black belt in the Machado family style of Brazilian Jiu Jitsu.
+He has also been promoted to fifth degree black belt in the Machado family style of Brazilian Jiu Jitsu.
 He trained Shoot wrestling under Yorinaga Nakamura.
 Currently he is the vice-president of Lameco International, carrying on the Eskrima of the late Filipino martial artist Edgar Sulite.
 Inosanto has appeared on YouTube videos talking about training in Systema and appreciation for his teacher, Martin Wheeler.

 Notable students

-Inosanto teaches The Art and Philosophy of Jeet Kune Do, Filipino Martial Arts, Shoot wrestling, Brazilian Jiu Jitsu, Eskrima, Muay Thai, Silat, mixed martial arts and other arts at his Marina del Rey, California school, the Inosanto Academy of Martial Arts.
+Inosanto teaches The Art and Philosophy of Jeet Kune Do, Filipino Martial Arts, Shoot Wrestling, Brazilian Jiu Jitsu, Eskrima, Muay Thai, Silat, and other arts at his Marina del Rey, California school, the Inosanto Academy of Martial Arts.

-Dan Inosanto's famous students include: